Wojtaz2345982/Simple-Todo-App-with-AI/TaskAI_Backend/TaskAI_Backend-master/README.md

-# TaskAI Backend WITH .NET ASPIRE
+# TaskAI Backend with .NET Aspire

 A modern .NET 8 backend application for task and note management with AI assistance capabilities.